drotek/BMP280/README.md

 Wiring and Test
 -------------------
-On the exemple include with BMP280 arduino library you can use 3 types of wiring: I2C, Hardware SPI or Software SPI Just Uncomment 1 of the 3 lines and write the output used for Software SPI.
+On the exemple include with BMP280 arduino library you can use 3 types of wiring: I2C, Hardware SPI or Software SPI with Arduino UNO or Arduino MEGA2560 in the program you simply need to follow the 3 steps configuration, everything is explained.

 Use the image below to wire your card for I2C use.
 [![BMP280 breakout board](http://www.drotek.com/ftp/photo/drotek%20bmp280%20I2C.jpg)